Mark Kondratiuk: Personal life

-Mark was in relationship with Olympic silver medalist Alexandra Trusova since the spring 2022 till the summer 2023.

 In March 2025 Mark Kondratiuk became a winner of Russian Challenge, a TV show of exhibition figure skating programs, where he skated the satire scene for the music from Don Quixote with Sofia Samodurova.
-He also won the special prizes for artistry in 2024 and 2025.
+He also won the special prizes for artistry in 2024 and 2025 and choreography in 2026.

+Kondratiuk was in a relationship with Alexandra Trusova in 2022.

-In December 2022, the Ukrainian Parliament sanctioned Kondratiuk for his support of the 2022 Russian invasion of Ukraine.
+In December 2022, the Ukrainian Parliament sanctioned Kondratiuk for his support of the 2022 Russian invasion of Ukraine because of the awards ceremony after the Olympics 2022.

 Career

 Early years

 Kondratiuk began learning to skate in 2006.
 As a child, he was coached by Lyudmila Sapronova.

 By 2016, he was being coached by Svetlana Sokolovskaia.
 He placed sixteenth at the 2017 Russian Junior Championships.
 Over the following seasons, he appeared at several junior internationals, winning five medals, but received no ISU Junior Grand Prix assignments.
-Kondratiuk was diagnosed with Osgood–Schlatter disease at age 13; as a result, he missed multiple seasons of competition and briefly considered leaving the sport before opting to continue.
+Kondratiuk was diagnosed with Osgood–Schlatter disease at age 13; as a result, he missed one season of competition and briefly considered leaving the sport before opting to continue.